JCAdkins/swing-chess/README.md

    2) Add Settings UI
       1) AI Difficulty Selection

 Stockfish is insanely strong.
-Currently in the process of working out appropriate 'handicaps' to bring down the strength of Stockfish's gameplay.
+Currently, in the process of working out appropriate 'handicaps' to bring down the strength of Stockfish's gameplay.
 You can do this manually by decreasing its 'thinking' time and depth of search in the AiDifficulty class when it is initialized in class Engine.